pujab21/FFCS-TIMETABLE-GENERATOR/README.md

 # FFCS-TIMETABLE-GENERATOR
 This will generate a timetable from course allocation report, based on user's priority.

-Problem statement:(Given to me in google meet) Parse the document and bring it into JSON form.
-Then create an algorithm to generate a timetable by taking inputs from the user.

 The user must first run json_generator.py with a word document courseallocationreport.docx in the same file, and data.json will be generated in the same file.

 The user can then run main__ui__and__algorithm.py in the terminal.
 Users can add their courses required, and can add the priority of courses - the order they want to fill courses in the timetable.